Nicole’s Personal & Professional Background

 Meanwhile, Chocoley was also growing.
 When Nicole brought the lessons she learned at both magazines back to her own business it didn’t take long to build Chocoley into a million dollar+ a year company listed in the Top 1,000 e-commerce sites in the United States.
 Nicole had (along with her family) done what very few entrepreneurs – especially young female ones – ever accomplish: Her little chocolate company had broken the million dollar a year mark before she was even pushing 30!

-Today Chocoley has produced over $13 million in total revenue and serves tens of thousands of business and consumer customers – a huge accomplishment for a company that started out of a living room on a college kids’ personal credit cards.
+Chocoley produced over $13 million in total revenue and served tens of thousands of business and consumer customers – a huge accomplishment for a company that started out of a living room on a college kids’ personal credit cards.
+Despite all of the success, Chocoley also went through some major hurdles and closed the doors for the final time after 15 years, in early 2020.

 A lifelong volunteer, Nicole has also always been committed to service.
 She has filled many volunteer, leadership council and board level non-profit positions throughout her adult life.